-When my children were in non-disposables I found they took a long time to dry, even in a tumble dryer, but now you can buy re-usable nappies which dry more quickly than others.
+When my children were in non-disposables I found they took a long time to dry, even in a tumble dryer.
+Now you can buy re-usable nappies which dry more quickly than others.
 Take a look at www.thenappylady.co.uk website – great for information and choice.

 Re-usable nappies – the cons

 Modern life is so busy, especially if you’re trying to juggle a family with running a house and work responsibilities.
-I found it difficult to balance my environmental conscience with the hard (and seemingly never-ending) work involved in the soaking, washing and drying or reusable nappies.
+I found it difficult to balance my environmental conscience with the hard (and seemingly never-ending) effort involved in the soaking, washing and drying of reusable nappies.

 Unfortunately, this means that reusable nappies are not always a practical choice.
-Wet or soiled nappies must be stored until you’ve got enough to put in the washing machine and then you’ve got to get them dry before you run out.
-(When I used re-usable nappies, I did sometimes wonder whether the electricity involved in washing and drying them outweighed any environmentally-friendly advantages!)
+Wet or soiled nappies must be stored until you’ve got enough to put in the washing machine.
+And then you’ve got to get them dry before you run out, which often means using the tumble drier.
+It can feel like the electricity involved in washing and drying them outweighs any environmentally-friendly advantages!

 Furthermore, children with eczema can be sensitive to the detergents you need to use to get cloth nappies clean.
 Plus, regular immersion means these cleaning agents can play havoc with your own hands.
-Even using a nappy service can be fraught with difficulty as you cannot always control which chemicals are used to clean your child’s nappies.
+Grandma ScratchSleeves is sure that her hands were never the same after using so much Napisan.
+Even using a nappy service can be tricky as you cannot always control which chemicals are used to clean your child’s nappies.

-The other problem with reusables is that they don’t contain the wicking quality of a disposable, so your child’s skin is likely to be damp whenever they urinate.
-There are all sorts of linings you can buy to help minimise the problem, and a wide choice in super-strength barrier creams, but I’m yet to find a re-usable nappy which works as well as a disposable for keeping baby dry.
+The other problem with reusables is that they don’t contain the wicking quality of a disposable.
+This means that your child’s skin is likely to be damp whenever they urinate.
+That said, there are all sorts of linings you can buy to help minimise this problem.
+Barrier creams can also help, although for eczema parents that’s yet another cream to apply.
+However, I’ve yet to find a re-usable nappy which works as well as a disposable for keeping a baby dry.